reTHINK-project/dev-service-framework/README.md

 ###### <a id="build">Build</a>

+*I guess this one is not useful in this repo. remove?*
 To distribute the runtime-core, but with the source code maps, and to detect where is some error.

 Run the command: